Rear Window: Plot

-Professional photojournalist L.B.
-"Jeff" Jefferies, recuperating from adventurous assignment-related injuries, with his leg in a cast from his waist to his foot, is confined to a wheelchair in his Greenwich Village apartment.
-His mid-floor rear window looks out onto a courtyard with small garden plots, surrounded on four sides by apartments in adjoining buildings.
-Jeff is regularly visited by Stella, a middle-aged nurse, and his couture-dressed girlfriend, Lisa Fremont, a socialite who works in fashion.
+In the mid-1950s, photojournalist L. B. "Jeff" Jefferies, recuperating from assignment-related injuries, in a cast from his hip to his foot, is wheelchair-bound in his Greenwich Village apartment.
+His mid-floor rear window looks onto a courtyard with small garden plots, surrounded on four sides by apartments in adjoining buildings.
+Jeff is regularly visited by Stella, a nurse, and his couture-clad girlfriend, Lisa Fremont, a model and socialite.
+Jeff and Lisa disagree about whether their relationship can survive different lifestyles.

-During a heat wave, Jeff watches his neighbors through open windows, including a professional dancer coined "Miss Torso"; a songwriter with writer's block; a spinster who pantomimes dates with pretend suitors, "Miss Lonely-Hearts"; and traveling costume jewelry salesman Lars Thorwald, who is hen-pecked by his bedridden wife.
+During a heat wave, Jeff watches his neighbors through open windows, including a newlywed couple; a professional dancer coined "Miss Torso"; a songwriter with writer's block; a spinster who pantomimes dates with pretend suitors, "Miss Lonely-Hearts"; and traveling costume jewelry salesman Lars Thorwald, henpecked by his bedridden wife.
 One night, Jeff hears a woman scream, followed by the sound of breaking glass.
-Later that night, Jeff wakes as a thunderstorm breaks; he observes Thorwald making repeated excursions carrying his Halliburton aluminium sample case.
-After Jeff has fallen asleep, Thorwald leaves his apartment along with a woman obscured by a large black hat.
+Later that night, he observes Thorwald making repeated excursions carrying his sample case.
+After Jeff has fallen asleep, Thorwald leaves his apartment along with a woman.

-The next morning, Jeff notices that the Thorwalds' shades are drawn, Thorwald's wife seems to be gone, and Jeff sees Thorwald cleaning a large knife and a handsaw.
+The next morning, Jeff notices that Thorwald's wife seems to be gone, and Thorwald is cleaning a large knife and a handsaw.
 Movers haul away a large trunk.
-After surveilling with binoculars and a camera with a telephoto lens, Jeff grows suspicious of Thorwald's activities.
-Convinced that Thorwald has murdered his wife, he first tells Stella, who becomes morbidly interested in the case, and then Lisa, who doubts him until they notice that Thorwald's wife is no longer in bed and the mattress is rolled up.
+After surveilling with binoculars and a camera's telephoto lens, Jeff grows suspicious of Thorwald's activities.
+Convinced Thorwald has murdered his wife, he first tells Stella, who becomes morbidly interested in the case, and then Lisa, who doubts him until they notice that Thorwald's wife is no longer in bed and the mattress is rolled up.

 Jeff calls his friend, detective Tom Doyle, to request that he investigate Thorwald.
-Whilst sceptical, Doyle thoroughly investigates, finds nothing suspicious, and posits that the Thorwalds were having marital problems, and Thorwald had sent his wife on a vacation upstate.
-Temporarily mollified by this explanation, Jeff and Lisa begin to question their "rear window ethics".
+A skeptical Doyle investigates, finds nothing suspicious, and posits that Thorwald sent his wife on a vacation upstate.
+Jeff and Lisa are temporarily mollified by this explanation.
 Later that night, however, a neighbor's dog is found dead in the courtyard; the previous day, Thorwald had chased the dog away from digging his garden flowerbed.
-The dog's alarmed owner cries out, drawing the attention of everyone except Thorwald, who sits furtively in his dark apartment, smoking.
+The dog's alarmed owner cries out, drawing the attention of everyone except Thorwald, who sits furtively in his dark apartment.
 Now convinced his theory is true, Jeff looks at slides taken two weeks earlier and notices that Thorwald has replanted flowers in his garden, possibly to bury a body part.